saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 <br>

-For the **ReachSafety** benchmarks, you can observe slight improvements in the results, with the score improving from `-606` to `-571` and a small reduction in incorrect results from `46` to `40`, unknowns from `120` to `172`.
+For the **ReachSafety** benchmarks, you can observe slight improvements in the results, with the score improving from `-606` to `-571` and a small reduction in incorrect results from `46` to `40`, unknowns got increased from `120` to `172`.
 These modest changes are primarily attributed to the same script refinements and solver improvements (Z3str3 addition) mentioned above, rather than any runtime exception support additions.
 These benchmarks focus purely on assertion-based reachability.

 <br>